-- Grind together the Byadgi chillies (drain the water), coriander seeds, cumin seeds, mustard seeds, and poppy seeds.
+Grind together the Byadgi chillies (drained), coriander seeds, cumin seeds, mustard seeds, and poppy seeds.
 Don’t add water or they won’t grind properly.
 You should end up with a thick red fragrant masala paste.
 You could add a teaspoon of water towards the end to get it moving.

 In a heavy-bottomed vessel or a big pressure cooker add the remaining ingredients: the pork, onions, garlic, ginger, green chillies, peppercorns, cloves, cinnamon, cardamon, turmeric powder, bay leaf, salt, and the masala paste, and mix them gently.

 Place it on low heat and cover it and let it all cook.

-- Turn of the heat after about three whistles.
-If you’re not using a pressure cooker, ensure you’re pork is well cooked — the meat should give way easily when prodded with a fork.
+Turn of the heat after about three whistles.
+If you’re not using a pressure cooker, ensure that the pork is well cooked — the meat should give way easily when prodded with a fork.

 Let it rest for about 20 minutes before you open the cooker.
 Give it a good stir and add more salt if you want.

 Serving: You could eat it once you open the cooker, although it tastes best when eaten the next day.
 It is best eaten with neer dosa (recipe coming soon!) or sannas.
 Or with pão (bread roll, also know as pav) or bread if you prefer them, or have no access to neer dosas or sannas.

 Storage: If you’re making the Mangalorean pork curry in the evening, you could keep it outside for the night — you don't have to store it in the fridge.
 You see, when you let the curry rest for some time, all the oil rises to the top, and this forms a barrier between the curry and the air, so it wont get spoilt.
 So don’t pour out the film of oil that settles on top — when you know you're going to keep it for a while, that is.